College of Humanities and Social Sciences

-The College aims to cultivate our faculty and students the ability to learn how to learn, unlearn and relearn, to develop professional skills and competences as well as international mobility, and to become one of the top colleges in its kind.
+The College aims to cultivate our faculty and students the ability to learn how to learn, unlearn and relearn, to develop professional skills and competencies as well as international mobility, and to become one of the top colleges in its kind.

-V. Core Skills and Competences
+V. Core Skills and Competencies

 1. Global Mobility